biopragmatics/bioregistry/docs/health.md

 **Why Does Resolution Fail?**

-1. The website has been updated, and the URI format does not correspond to an existing endpoint anymore (solvable with additional curation).
-2. The website has been fully taken down
-3. The website has been replaced with another unrelated website, and the URI format does not correspond to an existing endpoint anymore (e.g., the old site for `atfdb.family` has been replaced by something unrelated).
-4. The website suffered from a temporary issue and failed to resolve during check, but still works.
+1. Often, the website suffered from a temporary issue and failed to resolve during check, but still works.
 Because this is possible, it's better to compare the last few checks for any newly failing prefixes.
+2. **gone** - The website has been fully taken down.
+This often happens to academic websites
+3. **hijacked** - The website has been replaced with another unrelated website, and the URI format does not correspond to an existing endpoint anymore (e.g., the old site for `atfdb.family` has been replaced by something unrelated).
+4. **moved** - The website has been updated, and the URI format does not correspond to an existing endpoint anymore (solvable with additional curation).
+5. **degraded** - The website has been modified, and it's no longer possible to link directly to a page for an entity (e.g., the site switched to using form data or has a single page application)
-5. The website never existed in the first place.
+6. **uri-only** - The website never existed in the first place.
 Some URI format strings are generated as artifacts of ontology curation, e.g., with [Protégé](https://protege.stanford.edu), and were not meant to resolve.
 Ontologies typically use IRIs (a superset of URIs), which do not necessarily imply that their content are resolvable as a URL.
-6. The URI corresponds to a redirect that is misconfigured in the redirection service (e.g., this happened for several CropOCT ontologies (ref: [#527](https://github.com/biopragmatics/bioregistry/issues/527)) and sporadically for the OBO PURL service).
+7. **misconfigured** - The URI corresponds to a redirect that is misconfigured in the redirection service (e.g., this happened for several CropOCT ontologies (ref: [#527](https://github.com/biopragmatics/bioregistry/issues/527)) and sporadically for the OBO PURL service).
-7. The URI format string was curated incorrectly.
+8. **curation-error** - The URI format string was curated incorrectly.

 **Why Store URI Formats for Dead Resources?**